-If you have a device that’s compatible with Google Home, then getting started is pretty simple.
+Getting started is pretty simple if you have a device compatible with Google Home.
 As long as you have a smartphone or tablet, the initial setup can be done in just a few minutes:

 1. Launch the Google Home app on your smartphone.